Four Types of Effective Exercises for Lower Back Pain Relief

 - Repeat on the right side.

 II.
-Cat and Cow
+How To Do a Cat and Cow

 A fluid combination of two poses, the cat and cow pose keeps your spine flexible.
 In the process, it also stretches out your neck and back while gently stimulating and strengthening your abdominal organs.